Software Tour

 Multi-Cell Pre-cast Box Section Property Calculator

-(with and without voids) to be calculated from user defined dimensional data.
+(with and without voids) from user defined dimensional data.
 The section shapes can be defined either as a simple cross-section or as complex section created from as many lines as are required to form a suitable representation of the true cross-sectional shape.

 Multiple